CynthiaNapoleon/FlightOperation_Analytics/README.md

 N0052QX—remained in a "High Risk" state (exceeding 8 monthly cancellations) for 50% of the year, accounting for 474 total cancellations in 2024.
-This frequency of alert indicates a systemic failure in the maintenance lifecycle rather than isolated incidents, with their collective 15% cancellation rate nearly doubling the fleet norm.
-To protect passenger revenue and stabilize the network, we must move these "Chronic Five" from reactive repairs to an accelerated heavy-maintenance overhaul, a move that would theoretically prevent over 100 cancellations annually.
+This frequency of alert indicates a systemic failure in the maintenance lifecycle rather than isolated incidents, with their collective 15% cancellation rate nearly doubling the fleet norm.\
+**Recommendation**: To protect passenger revenue and stabilize the network, we must move these "Chronic Five" from reactive repairs to an accelerated heavy-maintenance overhaul, a move that would theoretically prevent over 100 cancellations annually.
 ![Alt Text for Image](images/A1-B.png)